Edit this wiki page Follow

 Overview

-Ultima VI: The False Prophet was the third game in the second trilogy of the Ultima series, and the sixth (or possibly seventh) title to be released in the series.
-Ultima VI was notable for it's single-scale world, in which cities blended seamlessly into the overworld, its strong moral sense, and its unstructured, non-linear gameplay -- a harbringer of what would later be called sandbox games.
+Ultima VI: The False Prophet is the third game in the second trilogy of the Ultima series, and the sixth (or possibly seventh) title to be released in the series.
+Ultima VI is notable for its single-scale world, in which cities blend seamlessly into the overworld, its strong moral sense, and its unstructured, non-linear gameplay -- a harbinger of what would later be called sandbox games.

 The Ultima VI engine would see use in the Worlds of Ultima series, which took place outside the main Ultima universe.